Encourage, don’t stifle! Using free play and crafts, here’s how to nurture your child’s creativity and cultivate a love of learning and imagination.

 But my son had different plans.
 He wanted to play with the cotton balls, and even when I finally convinced him to start gluing, he had no intention of doing so within the cloud outlines.
 “You’re supposed to glue it here,” I blurted, before asking myself, “Whose project is this—his or mine?”

-Sometimes parents find themselves taking over children’s crafts.
+Sometimes we find ourselves taking over children’s crafts.
 We see these amazing projects on Pinterest, gather the materials, and direct every nuance in what is supposed to be their creative time.
 We’ve hijacked their projects.

 A wonderful way to nurture our kids’ creative streak (or any work ethic, for that matter) is to provide a physical space for them to do so.
 A child-size table and chair in a corner of the room would provide enough space to create, such as for painting, writing, drawing or sculpting.

 The more you allow you child to feel bored, the likelier she will find creative ways to fill that space.
-When parents step in and feel pressured to provide activities every minute, kids are denied the chance to entertain themselves using their imagination.
+When we step in and feel pressured to provide activities, kids can’t entertain themselves using their imagination.

-Rather than focusing on finishing a drawing, describe what your child is doing along the way: “Looks like you’re drawing the eyes on now,” or highlight the effort he puts into his projects: “Wow, that’s awesome you kept trying to mix the colors to find the right shade of purple.”
+Instead, describe what your child is doing along the way: “Looks like you’re drawing the eyes on now.”
+Or highlight the effort he puts into his projects: “Wow, that’s awesome you kept trying to mix the colors to find the right shade of purple.”

-Get more tips to nurture your child’s creativity:
+Get more tips on how to nurture your child’s creativity: